Aperture: Application

-In astronomy, the diameter of the aperture stop (called the aperture) is a critical parameter in the design of a telescope.
+In astronomy, the opening diameter of the aperture stop (called the aperture) is a critical parameter in the design of a telescope.
 Generally, one would want the aperture to be as large as possible, to collect the maximum amount of light from the distant objects being imaged.
-The size of the aperture is limited, however, in practice by considerations of cost and weight, as well as prevention of aberrations (as mentioned above).
+The size of the aperture is limited, however, in practice by considerations of its manufacturing cost and time and its weight, as well as prevention of aberrations (as mentioned above).

 Apertures are also used in laser energy control, close aperture z-scan technique, diffractions/patterns, and beam cleaning.
 Laser applications include spatial filters, Q-switching, high intensity x-ray control.

-In light microscopy, the word aperture may be used with reference to either the condenser (changes angle of light onto specimen field), field iris (changes area of illumination) or possibly objective lens (forms primary image).
+In light microscopy, the word aperture may be used with reference to either the condenser (that changes the angle of light onto the specimen field), field iris (that changes the area of illumination on specimens) or possibly objective lens (forms primary images).
 See Optical microscope.